knowsys/nemo/nemo/README.md

 # nemo

 This library crate provides all required components for the nemo rule engine.
-Internally it is based on [nemo-physical](../nemo-physical/README.md), which implements the needed physical database operaions.
+Internally it is based on [nemo-physical](../nemo-physical/README.md), which implements the needed physical database operations.

 You can access the functionality of this crate via the `nmo` command line interface ([nemo-cli](../nemo-cli/README.md)) or through various language bindings ([nemo-python](../nemo-python/README.md), [nemo-wasm](../nemo-wasm/README.md)).